 Budapest is the capital city of Hungary located in the heart of Central Europe.
 Budapest is a very lovable, affordable and safe city with a remarkable history, religious values and unique gastronomy.
 Through its cultural diversity, the city offers many possibilities and sightseeing experiences for all ages.
 Budapest is becoming more popular amongst tourist around the world year after year.
 Before traveling to a foreign city the first question you might ask is: what to do and see in the city?
-As a local resident I would like to answer this question in a different view.
-In this post I will highlight those outstanding values of Budapest which you should definitely include in your “to-do” list:
+As a local resident, we would like to answer this question in a different view.
+In this post we will highlight those outstanding values of Budapest which you should definitely include in your “to-see” and “to-do” list:

 1. Learn about Hungarian history

 Take time to learn about Hungarian history during your visit.
 Hungary has been involved in several wars, battles and survived against heavy oppression in the past.
 Walking the streets of Budapest you will see famous statues, historical monuments and buildings which captures defining moments of history.
 Gain insight on how Hungarians fought for their freedom and independence over the centuries.
 Explore the historical sights in Budapest, experience the significant historical periods of Hungary by visiting the Museum of House of Terror, learn about the 1000th-year Hungarian history in the National Museum and take a guided tour in the Parliament building.